cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ![](/images/google_cloud_storage_tutorial4.jpg)

-Now you can attach new cloud storage into CVAT.
+Now you can attach new Azure Blob container into CVAT.

 ### Attach Google Cloud storage